PreCyseGroup/ST-MPC/README.md

 This code has been developed and tested for Matlab R2020b.
 It assumes that the [MPT3 toolbox](https://www.mpt3.org/) (including the Yalmip package) is correctly installed in Matlab.

 # Example
 The example is developed assiming a toy mass-spring-damper model (2 states, 1 input) subjects to state and input constraints, as well as, bounded disturbances.

+# Run the simulation
+Just run the file "main.m"